Balakrishna-RK/Balakrishna-RK/README.md

 # About Me

 Hi,
 I am Balakrishna RK, a passionate Electrical and Electronics Engineer with a bachelor's degree from Alagappa Chettiar Government College of Engineering and Technology, Tamil Nadu, India.
 I also hold a diploma in Electrical and Electronics Engineering.
-My keen interest in electronics, semiconductor technology, and IC design has driven me to pursue a career in VLSI Design.
-I have equipped myself with skills in Layout Design, Physical Design, RTL design using Verilog and SystemVerilog, and Digital IC design through various projects and continuous learning.
+My keen interest in electronics, semiconductor technology, and IC design has driven me to pursue a career in VLSI Design.I have equipped myself with skills in Layout Design, Physical Design, RTL design using Verilog and SystemVerilog, and Digital IC design through various projects and continuous learning.

 ### Projects
 - [**Characteristics of MOS Devices Utilizing SKY130 Process Design Kit with Xschem and Ngspice**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Characteristics_of_MOS_Devices_Utilizing_SKY130_Process_Design_Kit_with_Xschem_and_Ngspice)